Skip to content

 Overview

 RenderDoc for VS Code brings the full power of the RenderDoc graphics debugger into Visual Studio Code.
-Open any .rdc capture file and get an instant, first-class inspection experience — hierarchical draw call timelines, live shader source, full pipeline state, texture previews, GPU timing profiling, Mali shader analysis, and an AI-powered frame analyzer via GitHub Copilot Chat.
+Open any .rdc capture file and get an instant, first-class inspection experience — hierarchical draw call timelines, live shader source, full pipeline state, texture and buffer inspection, GPU timing profiling, project-source mapping, Mali shader analysis, GitHub Copilot Chat integration, and an optional local MCP endpoint for other AI clients.

 No context switching.
 No external viewers.
 Just your capture, your editor, and your agent.